anuar12/LIS_projects/README.md

 Numpy, Scikit-learn are mostly used.

-Following methods are implemented: Linear Regression, Ridge Regression, Lasso, SVMs (with various kernels), Neural Networks.
+Following methods are implemented: Linear Regression, Ridge Regression, Logistic Regression, Lasso, SVMs (with various kernels), K-NN, Neural Networks.

+Projects were submitted as part of the group of 3, the best method/algorithm found by one of the members was submitted.
+Most of the code in these notebooks is written by me.